-The admissions office is located on Central Campus where you can pick up the application and make an appointment with a counselor.
-You may also apply online at salemstate.edu/apply.
+You may apply online or stop by the admissions office located on Central Campus where you can pick up the application and make an appointment with a counselor.

 What is the process of acceptance?

 Applications will be reviewed and screened by the admissions office.
-Final selection will be made in collarboration with the chairperson of nursing.
+Final selection will be made in collaboration with the chairperson of nursing.